Trending Topics

 I generally steer clear of festivals, concerts, sporting events and other types of mass gatherings where participants’ behavior is fueled by drug or alcohol intoxication.
 I know some paramedics thrive on the bizarre presentations and multitude of possible traumatic injuries that result from “hold my beer and watch this,” but not me.
 I would much rather spend a long transport with a sort-of sick, but mostly lonely geriatric patient, or a quiet night at home with friends and family.

 If I see an older person struggling to carry a bag at the airport, teetering on a six-foot ladder to hang Christmas lights in their yard or shuffling out of a dark theater, I offer to help lift, carry or guide.
-Underneath my smile and friendly offer, to spot their movement is knowledge of the difficulty to lift and move a geriatric fall patient.
-I also am keenly aware of the debilitating and often life-changing aftermath of a hip, pelvic, wrist or ankle fracture.
+Underneath my smile and friendly offer, to spot their movement is knowledge of the difficulty of lifting and moving a geriatric fall patient.
+I am also keenly aware of the debilitating and often life-changing aftermath of a hip, pelvic, wrist or ankle fracture.

 What are the habits you can’t shake?
-Add yours in the comments or send me an email.
+Send me an email.

 This article, originally published in November 2016, has been updated.